Cadillac Europe

-Cadillac Europe (formerly General Motors Switzerland S.A.) is the Swiss subsidiary of US-based company General Motors that imports and commercialises Cadillac vehicles for 25 countries across Europe.
+Cadillac Europe (formerly General Motors Switzerland S.A.) is the Swiss subsidiary of US-based company General Motors that imports and commercialises Cadillac and Chevrolet vehicles for 25 countries across Europe.
 In the past, it was also active as a manufacturer, producing Buick, Chevrolet, Oldsmobile, Pontiac, La Salle, Opel, and Vauxhall vehicles in its Bienne factory.
-As of 2025, the only three models imported by Cadillac Europe are the Cadillac Lyriq, Cadillac Vistiq and the Chevrolet Corvette Stingray.
+As of 2025, the only models imported by Cadillac Europe are the Cadillac Lyriq, Cadillac Optiq, Cadillac Vistiq, and the Chevrolet Corvette Stingray, Z06, and E-Ray.

 History

 General Motors was looking for a suitable location for an assembly plant in Switzerland in the 1930s.
 Guido Müller, the then city president of Biel, offered a finished factory and tax exemption for five years.
 On 2 May 1935, "General Motors Suisse" was founded in Biel/Bienne.
 The company register derogates from 1 May 1935.
 The first vehicle was produced on 5 February 1936.
 Until the outbreak of World War II, about 2,000 vehicles were produced each year.